“Staff are proud to work at The Marvell College. Leaders take care to ensure that staff workload and well-being is a high priority.” Ofsted July 2024.

 The school employs a full-time well-being officer to support staff and pupils alike.

 These activities are completed alongside, rather than to, staff.
-Strengths are identified with areas for discussion highlighted and talked through.
+The purpose of them is to ensure that strengths are identified and celebrated, with areas for discussion highlighted and talked through.
 Support, if required, is then put in place.

 We collect data whole school three times a year for each year group.
 Attitude to learning is automatically generated using the “Positive Behaviour for Learning” scores input into registers.
 This leaves staff to only input either a working at, or predicted, grade.

-Departmental data collected after assessments is analysed for staff generating areas for improvement on a whole class and individual pupil basis.
+Departmental data collected after assessments focusses on the key foundational knowledge that pupils must secure and is analysed for staff, generating areas for improvement on a whole class and individual pupil basis.
 Staff can then use this analysis to put in place adaptive teaching and learning to best meet the needs of their classes.

 We are proud that 50% of the staff currently employed in our school have been promoted during their time with us or came to us for promotion.
 Staff turnover in our school is low.